- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 We propose that Tor support the purchase of its services.

-- LIRA: Lightweight Incentivized Routing for Anonymity [pdf] [BibTeX]
+- LIRA: Lightweight Incentivized Routing for Anonymity [paper] [BibTeX]

 Rob G. Jansen, Aaron Johnson, and Paul Syverson